Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

 - Route all traffic through Linux VM and back.
 Server and Client will not be connecting to the internet directly.
 - UFW rules set to protect server from icmp floods.

 The lab is something I decided to do to expand my knowledge on real world networking.
-I had the option to use tools such as packet tracer but I love playing with real tools too much.

 ## Environment